 I want to thank you for the wonderful care my wife received at Princeton Medical Center last week.
-She was admitted on July 3, 2019 for a partial hysterectomy and bladder lift.
-Dr. Van Raalte was the surgeon who performed this operation.
+She was admitted on July 3, 2019 for a procedure with Dr. Van Raalte.
 She was taken to her room after she left the recovery room and was discharged the next day on July 4.
 The nurses were caring and sympathetic.
 They went beyond the call of duty (especially on a July 4th holiday).
 All the other staff members that we interacted with were also very pleasant to deal with and they went the extra mile whenever we requested anything.
 The facilities (bed, restroom, and cafeteria) are kept extremely clean and well maintained.
 I was even encouraged to ask for meals for myself in addition to my wife receiving meals, which is a very nice touch!

 "Whoever is in charge of the staff should feel very proud to have these types of people work for this wonderful institution.
 As her husband, I just wanted to make sure that I pass along my gratitude to all who deserve it."

 I was diagnosed with pneumonia days before my wedding.
 They admitted me to the hospital on a Wednesday and my wedding was on Sunday.
 The team that cared for me helped me to get well enough to walk down the aisle and have a wonderful day.
 My story was even written up in the Princeton Health Magazine

 Our baby was born at the Princeton Medical Center on March 30th.
 We were expecting a normal delivery, but the situation turned out to be an emergency and my wife had to go for an immediate C-Section.
 Doctor Gross delivered our baby and took very good care of my wife.